New York City Office of Technology and Innovation: Telecommunications franchise

-3-1-1
+311

 Since March 2003 New York City has operated a single 24-hour phone number for government information and non-emergency services.
 The number, 3-1-1, is toll-free from any phone in the city.
-The services provided by 3-1-1 have gradually expanded since its start, including information on hundreds of City services, agencies, and events.
-New Yorkers call 3-1-1 for recycling schedules, complaints about garbage pick-up, street parking rules, noise complaints, landlord disputes and information about health insurance, information relating to recreation centers, public pools, golf courses and other facilities, or to schedule inspections by the Department of Buildings.
-3-1-1 is also used by city agencies to direct resources and improve management.
-Outside of New York City, NYC's 3-1-1 service can be accessed by calling (212) NEW-YORK (212-639-9675) (dialing 3-1-1 outside of New York City may contact the local municipality's 3-1-1 service).
-There is also a website and a mobile app to access the 311 information services on iOS, Android and Windows Phone.
+The services provided by NYC311 have gradually expanded since its start, including information on hundreds of City services, agencies, and events.
+New Yorkers call 311 for recycling schedules, complaints about garbage pick-up, street parking rules, noise complaints, landlord disputes and information about health insurance, information relating to recreation centers, public pools, golf courses and other facilities, or to schedule inspections by the Department of Buildings.
+311 is also used by city agencies to direct resources and improve management.
+Outside of New York City, NYC's 311 service can be accessed by calling (212) NEW-YORK (212-639-9675) (dialing 3-1-1 outside of New York City may contact the local municipality's 311 service).
+There is also a website and a mobile app to access the 311 service.

-Between 2003 and 2006 3-1-1 received more than 30 million calls.
+Between 2003 and 2006 NYC311 received more than 30 million calls.
 Services are provided in over 170 languages, and calls are taken at a call center in downtown Manhattan.
-On December 20, 2005, the first day of the 2005 New York City transit strike, 3-1-1 received over 240,000 phone calls, setting a new daily record for the city.
+On December 20, 2005, the first day of the 2005 New York City transit strike, NYC311 received over 240,000 phone calls, setting a new daily record for the city.